chelleyaa/Deep-Learning-based-Real-Time-Burn-Type-Identification-Application-Project/README.md

 A deep learning-based Android application designed for the real-time identification and classification of burn wound severity.
 The app integrates a lightweight MobileNetV4 model and leverages Firebase for backend services.

 # About The Project
 This project is an Android application developed to assist in the rapid classification of burn injuries directly from a mobile device's camera.
-By integrating a highly efficient MobileNetV4 deep learning model, the app provides immediate, on-device analysis of a potential burn wound, classifying it into one of five categories.
+By integrating a highly efficient MobileNetV4 deep learning model, the app provides immediate, on-device analysis of a potential burn wound, classifying it into one of four categories.

 The primary goal is to provide a fast, accessible, and reliable decision-support tool for medical professionals in high-pressure environments, helping to streamline the initial assessment process.

 Classification Categories
 The model classifies wounds into five distinct types:
-1. Normal Skin
-2. 1st Degree Burn
+1. 1st Degree Burn
-3. 2nd Degree Burn
+2. 2nd Degree Burn
-4. 3rd Degree Burn
+3. 3rd Degree Burn
-5. 4th Degree Burn
+4. 4th Degree Burn

 # Key Features
 1. Real-Time Classification: Uses the live camera feed to identify burn types instantly.